Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Introduction

 Another important thread involves divergence-based generalizations of the CRB.
-Mishra and Kumar \cite{mishra2020} proposed a general Riemannian metric based on relative $\alpha$-entropy to obtain a generalized Bayesian Cramér-Rao inequality, thereby establishing a lower bound for the variance of an unbiased estimator for the $\alpha$-escort distribution starting from an unbiased estimator for the underlying distribution.
+Mishra and Kumar \cite{mishra2020} proposed a Riemannian metric based on relative $\alpha$-entropy to obtain a generalized Bayesian Cramér-Rao inequality, thereby establishing a lower bound for the variance of an unbiased estimator for the $\alpha$-escort distribution starting from an unbiased estimator for the underlying distribution.
 Subsequently, Kumar and Mishra \cite{ashok2020} provided a unifying differential geometric framework for deriving CRB-like inequalities from generalized Csiszár divergences.
 They applied Eguchi's theory to derive the Fisher information metric and dual affine connections arising from these generalized divergence functions, which enabled them to prove a more widely applicable version of the Cramér-Rao inequality.
 In \cite{mishra2021}, these authors again relied on Eguchi's theory of obtaining dualistic geometric structures from a divergence function and then applied Amari-Nagoaka's theory \cite{amari} to obtain a Cramér-Rao type inequality.
 These approaches serve to find unbiased and efficient estimators, but typically remain in an intrinsic, divergence-induced geometry.

 However, we note that a conceptual gap remains.
-The algebraic projection-based CRBs, such as those of Bhattacharyya \cite{b1946}/Pillai and Sinha \cite{pillai}, do not exploit the geometric curvature of the statistical manifold.
-While it may be argued that the second order Bhattacharyya-type bounds also incorporate second derivatives of the density and hence (in some sense) capture second-order information, these do not directly/correctly capture the inherent geometry via the curvature information.
-Conversely, information geometry-based CRBs focus on intrinsic structures and rarely intersect with projection-theoretic Hilbert space methods.
-In particular, there is little work incorporating \emph{extrinsic} geometric effects -- such as the second fundamental form -- into variance bounds.
+The algebraic projection-based CRBs, such as those of Bhattacharyya and some of the follow-ups we met above, do not exploit the geometric curvature of the statistical manifold.
+While it may be argued that the Bhattacharyya-type bounds following Efron's paper capture second-order curvature information, these are all asymptotic and do not capture the inherent geometry in non-asymptotic variance expressions.
+In contrast, many of the information geometry-based CRBs focus on intrinsic structures and rarely intersect with projection-theoretic Hilbert space methods.
+This motivates our research on incorporating \emph{extrinsic} geometric effects -- such as the second fundamental form -- into (non-asymptotic) variance bounds.